Showing up to 15 places from this collection.

 Blenheim Palace is a UNESCO World Heritage Site and one of the most visited historic houses in Britain.

-Oxford UniversityOxfordshire • OX1 3PA • Other
+Oxford UniversityOxfordshire • OX1 3PA • Historic Places

 The University of Oxford is the oldest university in the English-speaking world, a collegiate institution whose origins date to at least the twelfth century and whose buildings, traditions and academic culture have shaped intellectual life in Britain and across the world for over eight centuries.
 The university comprises thirty-eight autonomous colleges spread across the historic city centre, their medieval and later buildings lining the narrow streets and opening onto quadrangles of exceptional architectural quality that make Oxford one of the most architecturally rich cities in England.